MoniMurray/bookworms-et-al/README.md

 ### Strategy

+Our user is browsing for books, and wants an efficient, visually appealing, and secure means of book shopping.
+Being able to filter by genre and sort the product listing is a bonus.
+Website use should be intuitive.
+Branding should be clean, uncluttered, without distraction, but not sparse.
+The features are created with user ease of use in mind.

 ### Scope

+An intuitive simple, responsive online shopping experience with the following features is the Minimum Viable Product (MVP):

+- responsive design,
+- full-Stack website with an interactive front-end, a main navigation menu and a structured layout,
+- a product structure contained within a cloud-hosted, relational database,
+- secure authentication and role-based authorisation,
+- current login state is reflected to the user,
+- secure ecommerce payment stystem,
+- user feedback system to report sucessful and unsuccessful actions,
+- fully implemented CRUD - Create, Add, Update and Delete items from a secure front-end,

 The six-week deadline is fixed and the timeline is tight.
 MVP is priority.

 ### Structure

- and where that data is stored in a consistent and well-organised manner..
+As is usual with an ecommerce business, a user of Bookworms is not required to be registered to browse and make a purchase.
+However, greater convenience of use of the site comes with registration, for example a user's billing details and previous purchases are saved to their Profile when registered and can be edited on their Profile when they are logged in.
+To ensure the security of the ecommerce business and its product offering, only Store Owner/Admin users will have access to the Product table and to its features and functionality following authenticated superuser login.

+User registration and login links are located on the Navigation bar.
+Successful login expands the Navigation bar to contain a 'Profile' page link for registered users, and if an authenticated user is a superuser, ie is the Store Owner, login returns 'Bookworms Store Management' link, with add, edit, and delete feature to manage the product offering of the online store.

+Search feature on the Navigation bar is available to all users.

+Logout feature is automatic following successful login and appears on Navigation bar to all website users.
+Logout returns the user to Home page.

+The interactive footer contains internal links to the About Us, Privacy Policy pages.
+It also contains a link to Bookworm's Newsletter subscription form, with external links to the website's social media.

+The functionality of Bookworms is a website with a cloud-based relational database to contain and manage the product offering, and which uses Stripe payment system to handle secure payments.
+The database data is stored in a consistent and well-organised manner and any changes to the data is immediately available to the user at the front-end.

 ### Skeleton

-A user will be familiar with clicking on icons to perform an action, this app will conform with this convention.
+This ecommerce website follows all the conventions followed by other online stores.
+A user will be familiar with clicking on links and on icons to perform an action, with adding products to a Shopping Cart and with completing a Checkout process and card validation process to make a secure payment for a product or service.
+This app will conform with all this convention.
 Uncluttered, simple UI.

 ### Surface

+Colours will be crisp, clean, sophisticated.
+The colour palette generated based on the home page and favicon image.
+Fonts will follow the clean, uncluttered scope with Montserrat chosen as it is easy to read on all devices.

-The User's interaction with this responsive application should be easy and natural.
-Use of icons will make actions like edit and delete intuitive.
-Efficient use of response messages will confirm successful actions to the user, with unsuccessful action messages easy to understand.
+The User's interaction with this responsive application should be simple and natural.
+Use of links and icons will make actions intuitive.
+Efficient use of feedback messages will confirm successful and unsuccessful actions to the user at the front-end.

 ## Agile Methodology<a name="agile"></a>